ramzirich/peace-pulce/README.md

 <!-- Tech stack -->
 <img src="./readme/title3.svg"/>

-###  Peace Pulce is built using the following technologies:
+###  Peace Pulse is built using the following technologies:

 - This project uses the [React native](https://reactnative.dev/) app development framework.
 React native is a cross-platform hybrid app development platform which allows us to use a single codebase for apps on mobile, desktop, and the web.
 - For persistent storage (database), the app uses the [MySQL](https://www.mysql.com/) package which allows the app to create a custom storage schema and save it to a local database.